[POINT COORDINATE COUNTING] Mean Absolute Error

 We multiply by the weight matrix and the activation derivative at every single layer.
 When is , or initialized weights are small, terms multiply together and decay exponentially towards zero, causing the vanishing gradient problem.

-When we add skip connections [1] (See our ResNet10 classifier), we add the input as a residual:
+When we add skip connections [1], we add the input as a residual:

 represents the composite function of all operations.
 We take the input , pass it through our architecture , and add the result back to the original input.